History of Honduras: 1955–1979

-After the general strike in 1954, young military reformists staged a coup in October 1955 that installed a provisional junta.
-Capital punishment was abolished in 1956, though Honduras hadn't had an execution since 1940.
-Constituent assembly elections in 1957 appointed Ramón Villeda as president, and the constituent assembly itself became a national Congress with a 6-year term.
+After the general strike in 1954, young military reformists staged a coup in October 1956 that installed a provisional junta.
+Capital punishment was abolished in 1956, though Honduras had not had an execution since 1940.
+Constituent assembly elections in 1957 appointed Ramón Villeda Morales as president, and the constituent assembly itself became a national Congress with a 6-year term.
 The Liberal Party of Honduras (PLH) held power in 1957–63.
 The military began to become a professional institution independent of politics, with the newly created military academy graduating its first class in 1960.

 In October 1963, conservative military officers preempted constitutional elections and deposed Ramón Villeda Morales in a bloody coup.
 These officers exiled PLH members and governed under General Oswaldo López until 1970.In July 1969, El Salvador invaded Honduras in the short Football War.
 Tensions in the aftermath of the conflict remain.

 A civilian president for the PNH, Ramón Ernesto Cruz, took power briefly in 1970 until, in December 1972, López staged another coup.
 This time he adopted more progressive policies, including land reform.

+On November 22, 1971, the United States handed over the Swan Islands to Honduras after signing the Treaty of the Swan Islands.
+Honduras began exercising this sovereignty on September 1, 1972.

 López' successors continued armed forces modernization, building army and security forces, concentrating on Honduran air force superiority over its neighbors.
 During the governments of General Juan Alberto Melgar Castro (1975–78) and General Policarpo Paz García (1978–82), Honduras built most of its physical infrastructure and electricity and terrestrial telecommunications systems, both state monopolies.
 The country experienced economic growth during this period, with greater international demand for its products and increased availability of foreign commercial capital.